artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 This is an example of the auto-generated, OAI compliant identifier which is created for each item in this particular OAI repository.
-The sample OAI identifer is returned as part of the response to an OAI :ref:`Identify <oai-identify>` request submitted by a harvester.
+The sample OAI identifier is returned as part of the response to an OAI :ref:`Identify <oai-identify>` request submitted by a harvester.

 **Resumption token limit**